ProfessorBrunner/iot-traffic/SparkSetup.md

 ```
 SPARK_MASTER_IP=$master_ip
 ```
-* Ensure that an entry for $masterIP exists in `/etc/hosts`.
+* Ensure that an entry for `$master_ip` exists in `/etc/hosts`.

 On the master:

-* To ensure that the workers can connect to the master, open port 7077.
+* To ensure that the workers can connect to the master, open port `7077`.
 On Azure, this can be done from the *Endpoints* tab on the dashboard.
-* If you'd like the Spark Master Web UI to be visible externally, open port 8080.
+* If you'd like the Spark Master Web UI to be visible externally, open port `8080`.
 * Start the Spark master:

 	```
 	cd ~/spark
 	./sbin/start-master.sh